-I am an experienced problem based learning tutor, currently teaching in the Master of Speech Pathology.
-Previously, I worked as a problem based learning tutor in the Graduate Entry Medical Program.
+I am an experienced problem based learning tutor, having used this method of teaching in the Master of Speech Pathology (2018-19) and in the Graduate Entry Medical Program (2010-2017).

 I have been a member of the Public Health Association Australia since 2005 and was co-convenor of the Women's Health Special Interest Group committee from December 2011 - December 2017.